Is SMSTS Better Than CSCS?

 While both hold significant value, each serves a different purpose in enhancing site safety and management.
 Today’s blog will explore the differences between SMSTS and CSCS, and how they contribute to overall workplace safety and professional development.

-What is SMSTS?
+What is SMSTS and SSSTS?

 The SMSTS (Site Management Safety Training Scheme) course is designed for construction professionals who are responsible for managing safety on-site.
 It provides in-depth training on health and safety legislation, risk assessments, and effective communication skills.
 The certification is widely recognised, and demonstrates that a candidate has the necessary knowledge for managing construction sites safely.
 Its practical focus makes it a valuable asset for site managers, and site supervisors, who require advanced safety management skills.